anniegbryant/subcortex_visualization/README.md

 <img src="images/example_aseg_subcortex_plot.png" width="80%">

-We compiled a simple walkthrough tutorial in [tutorial.ipynb](https://github.com/anniegbryant/subcortex_visualization/blob/main/tutorial.ipynb) to demonstrate how to plot real data in one or both hemispheres.
+### 📚 Tutorial

+For a guide that goes through all the functionality and atlases available in this package,  we compiled a simple walkthrough tutorial in [tutorial.ipynb](https://github.com/anniegbryant/subcortex_visualization/blob/main/tutorial.ipynb).
-Real data should be structured as follows in a `pandas.DataFrame` for plotting (here we've just assigned an integer index to each region):
+To plot real data in the subcortex, your `subcortex_data` should be  a `pandas.DataFrame` structured as follows (here we've just assigned an integer index to each region):

 | region        | value         | Hemisphere  |
 | :--- | :---: | :---: |